-Thankfully, I managed to lay that down before the Lord and I came anyway, not knowing what a huge turning point it would be in my life.
+Thankfully, I managed to lay that down before God, and I came anyway, not knowing what a huge TURNING POINT it would be in my life.

 My very first month here, I fell in love and six months later, we were married.